Terry Melcher: Later years

 Melcher again acted as producer for the Byrds on Ballad of Easy Rider, their eighth album, released in November 1969.
-The album peaked at No. 36 on the Billboard charts.
-At the time it was met with mixed reviews but is today regarded as one of the band's stronger albums from the latter half of their career.
+The record peaked at No. 36 on the Billboard charts.
+At the time it was met with mixed reviews but is today regarded as one of the band's stronger efforts from the latter half of their career.

-In the early 1970s, Melcher produced the Byrds' 9th and 10th albums, (Untitled) and Byrdmaniax.
-However, Byrdmaniax was not well-received; band member Gene Parsons referred to the album as "Melcher's Folly" because of its heavy overdubs of horns and strings, which were done without the band's knowledge.
+In the early 1970s, Melcher produced the Byrds' 9th and 10th albums (Untitled) and Byrdmaniax.
+However, Byrdmaniax was not well-received as band member Gene Parsons referred to the album as "Melcher's Folly" because of its prominent overdubs of horns and strings, which were done without the band's knowledge.
 During this time, Melcher dabbled in real estate and served as the executive producer of his mother's CBS series, The Doris Day Show.
 He later recorded two solo albums, Terry Melcher and Royal Flush.
 Writing of the former in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said:

-Most will find this producer's daydream sterile at best and noxious at worst, but I like the song about his shrink and am fascinated by his compulsion to defend his Manson connections.
+Most will find this producer's daydream sterile at best and noxious at worst but I like the song about his shrink and am fascinated by his compulsion to defend his Manson connections.
 With the requisite show of wealth and taste, he insists that he's only a spectator — why, he wouldn't even know about the hand jive if it weren't for Soul Train.
 Alternate title: It's Alright Ma, I'm Only Watching.

 In 1985, Melcher co-produced the cable show Doris Day's Best Friends and worked as the director and vice president of the Doris Day Animal Foundation.
 He and his mother, to whom he remained close throughout his life, also co-owned the Cypress Inn, a small hotel in Carmel-by-the-Sea, California.

-In 1988, Melcher earned a Golden Globe nomination for co-writing the song "Kokomo" with John Phillips, Scott McKenzie and Mike Love.
+In 1988, Melcher earned a Golden Globe nomination for co-writing the song "Kokomo" with John Phillips, Scott McKenzie, and Mike Love.
 Recorded by the Beach Boys, the song was featured in the 1988 Tom Cruise film Cocktail and hit No. 1 (the band's career fourth overall) on the Billboard Hot 100.
 The single was certified gold with U.S. sales of more than one million copies.
-Melcher produced the band's 1992 studio record Summer in Paradise, which was the first record produced digitally on Pro Tools.
+Melcher later co-wrote and produced the band's 1992 studio album Summer in Paradise, which was the first record produced digitally on Pro Tools.

 Death

-On November 19, 2004, Melcher died at his home in Beverly Hills, California after a long battle with melanoma.
+On November 19, 2004, Melcher died at his home in Beverly Hills, California, following a long battle with melanoma.